 Let your shopfronts be a window into your world.
 Window displays are a great way to create an instant impact with customers and show off your products and promotions.
-There are myriad ways to produce window display graphics.
+There are myriad ways to produce window display props and graphics.
 We’re here to help advise on the best fit for your design and location.

 Vinyl Decals –

 Practically every retail store uses them for window messaging, be it for pricing, advertising a sale or for campaign descriptors.
 A decal is simply when letters and shapes are cut from pre-coloured adhesive vinyl.
 It's much like using sheets of coloured paper, except that it comes on a roll.
 Each colour is produced as an individual element and pieced together on site.
 Vinyl decals give the brilliance of flat colour and allow us the option of golds, silvers, metallics, fluorescents and frosted

 In many ways, this is like using pre-coloured vinyl to produce a graphic.
 However, instead of producing a multi-coloured design in multiple individual colours, we instead print the design.
 This means we have one flat graphic in a single piece that can be cut to shape on the plotter following a cut path.
 This method means we don’t need to potentially spend a long time installing many pieces of vinyl to produce multi-coloured graphics.